/

 FEATURES5%

-This approach allows us to judge the best deal for each customer without bias.
-Commission, CPA and margins are not used in the scoring model.
+This approach helps us judge the customer value of each provider without using commission, CPA or margin data in the scoring model.

 REVIEWED BY Hasnaat Mahmood